PayalKumari10/Smart-File-Renamer-Desktop-Cleaner/README.md

 ## 📝 License

-Free to use for personal and commercial projects.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute it for personal or commercial purposes.

 ## 🙌 Credits